 A plain text file is any file created with a text editor such as Microsoft Notepad and often ends with a .txt or no file extension and supports no formatting.
-A rich text file or document created in a word processor may still be considered a text file, but should be called a document because it supports formatting and so much more than a text file.
+A rich text file created in a word processor may still be considered a text file, but should be called a document because it supports formatting and other features.

 What can be done to a text file?

 As mentioned above, a plain text file can only have text and nothing else.

 Common questions about text files that are not possible

 Open the text file in a rich text editor such as Microsoft WordPad or a word processor.
 Once open, choose the option to Save As and save the file as a rich text file (.rtf) or a word processor file (e.g., .doc, .docx).
 Saving the file as one of these file types lets you do all of the below tasks.
 You can also select all of the text in the text file and copy and paste it into a program that supports formatting.